 Students will be involved in a series of courses, career awareness activities, seminars, extracurricular activities, and a group project called Global Seminar.
 The courses consist of core classes, elective classes, and courses in a major assigned to each student.
 Courses include both classroom instruction and experiential activities that take place in the lab and in the field.

 CURRICULUM FOUNDATIONS

-The curriculum for the Virginia Governor's School for Agriculture is informed by the United States Department of Agriculture - National Institute of Food and Agriculture (USDA-NIFA) initiatives which include:
+The curriculum for the Virginia Governor's School for Agriculture is informed by the United States Department of Agriculture - Agriculture and Food Research Initiative (USDA-AFRI) priority areas which include: